-- The VA Caregiver Support Program offers up to 30 days of respite care per year for eligible Veterans.
+- The VA Program of Comprehensive Assistance for Family Caregivers provides respite and additional support for caregivers of Veterans with sustained or aggravated serious injury (now includes serious illness) in the line of duty on or before May 7, 1975, or on or after September 11, 2001.
+Veterans from all eras will be included in 2022.
+Visit caregiver.va.gov or call the Caregiver Support Line: 1-855-260-3274. - The VA Caregiver Support Program offers up to 30 days of respite care per year for eligible Veterans.
 The care is provided in the home, at a VA facility or an adult day care center.
-Respite is a covered benefit for all Veterans enrolled in the VA health care system or who are eligible for VA health care without the need to enroll for such care. - The VA Voluntary Service Office offers volunteer support to assist primary caregivers of Veterans with multiple injuries, TBI and/or spinal cord injury.
-Screened volunteers provide respite for the caregiver and companionship for the Veteran.
-This service is not available in every state.
-Ask your local VA Caregiver Coordinator if the service is offered in your area. - Through the VA Geriatrics and Extended Care Program, caregivers of Veterans with complex care needs can participate in the Home and Communitybased Services Respite Program.
-See www.va.gov/ GERIATRICS/Guide/LongTermCare/Respite_Care. asp for more information.

-Veterans with medical needs or a mental or physical disability who are at least 65 years old, or permanently and totally disabled if they are younger, may qualify for the VA Aid and Attendance and Housebound Benefit, which increases the Veteran's pension by up to \$2,900.
+Respite is a covered benefit for all Veterans enrolled in the VA health care system or who are eligible for VA health care without the need to enroll for such care. - Through the VA Geriatrics and Extended Care Program, caregivers of Veterans with complex care needs can participate in the Home and Communitybased Services Respite Program.
+See va.gov/ GERIATRICS/pages/Respite_Care.asp for more information. - Veterans with medical needs or a mental or physical disability who are at least 65 years old, or permanently and totally disabled if they are younger, may qualify for the VA Aid and Attendance and Housebound Benefit, which increases the Veteran's pension by up to \$2,900.
 Single Veterans and surviving spouses may be eligible for smaller payments.
 Caregivers can use these funds to purchase respite services.
 This includes Veterans who are blind or confined to the bed.
-For eligibility, contact a VA Regional Office on the U.S. Department of Veterans Affairs website at www. va.gov/directory/guide.
+For eligibility, contact a VA Regional Office on the U.S. Department of Veterans Affairs website at va.gov/directory/guide.